callstackincubator/flows-ai/README.md

 - Each agent defines "payload" it needs at each level to execute.

 - You can use built-in control flow agents, or bring your own.

+## TODO

+- Types for each agent payload
+- Logger for each step